 Push the Limits

 Now that you see all the hard work (ahem . . . not luck) you put into Spartan race preparation and are doing it, push harder.
 We like to say “Spartan up!”
 As you prepare, dedicate, commit, and build your motivation, remember that it is important to push yourself.
 The fact you are racing is a huge push forward, so build on that and push on your training.
 Push on race day.
 Push the limits.

 Here are a few tips to push yourself:

 - As you train, start slow and to your level and picture your future state.
 Picture crossing the finish line of a Spartan race and completing that goal.
 Let that be your motivator to push harder in your training.
 If you are having a problem climbing a rope, push your limits.
 Start with pull-ups and build on those muscles.
 Then, when you are ready . . . push the limits.
 Get on a rope and do pull-ups on the rope.
 Learn the correct way to climb a rope.
 Keep pushing, and you will get better.

 - One race day, you do not want to get hurt, but you do want to find comfort in discomfort.
-This means listen to your body.
+This means you must listen to your body.
 If you are broken, mend.
 If you are tired, push harder.
 There is a difference.

 Those who find luck have looked for it.
 They don’t push themselves to be lucky.